 If you work hard for your money and want something to show for your efforts, the following options are not your best choice.
 Don’t:

 - Nickle and dime it away – We don’t often get lump-sum payments to apply toward a big purchase or tuck away in savings.
 If you know you are getting a refund, take a close look at your finances to find out where best it would be applied.
-If you do not use it toward debt, savings or investment at least have a plan for it to avoid nickling and diming it away little by little on random purchases.
+If you do not use it toward liability, savings or investment at least have a plan for it to avoid nickling and diming it away little by little on random purchases.
 If you have to spend it, make it a memorable purchase instead of looking back in six months and wondering where your money went.

 - Buy things you don’t need – Funny how a little cash in your pocket makes you realize you absolutely must have the latest (fill in the blank).
 If you didn’t need it before you received your refund, you probably don’t need it now.
 Remember your income tax refund is just that, a refund of your money which you overpaid to the IRS.
 It isn’t cash the IRS just had laying around to give away.
 If you wouldn’t have paid for the much needed item out of your paycheck, don’t use your refund for it either.